ivodolenc/rolli/README.md

 Default plugin system is quite powerful, but if needed, it can be easily extended via the `plugins` option.

+The `plugins` option accepts an array of plugins.

 ```js
 export default defineConfig({
   exports: {